Operation Rugged: Hwach'on Reservoir

 The 2nd Battalion advanced with Company F leading the attack to clear the ridge as far as Hill 454, which overlooked the dam.
 When Company F moved up the ridge, Company E, the battalion reserve, was to occupy Hill 364 at the ridge's southern end.
 Once Company F occupied Hill 454, the 4th Ranger Company was to move to the dam following the edge of the reservoir, close and immobilize the gates, and occupy high ground on the peninsula east of the dam.
 Meanwhile, to assist resupply and the displacement of the battalion's heavy weapons, Company G began to clear a segment of the regimental supply road running north along the reservoir and west through the valley at the foot of the approach ridge.
 After crossing the valley road, Company F stalled under mortar, small arms, and machine gun fire from Hill 364 and from mutually supporting bunkers on heights above the Pukhan to the northwest.
-A single air strike called down by Colonel Callaway did little to dampen the fire.
+A single air strike called down by Callaway did little to dampen the fire.
 Though ample cover prevented heavy casualties, Company F remained pinned until dark, then was able to withdraw south of the valley.

-Although the 1st Cavalry Division was due to leave the line on the 10th, General Hoge and General Palmer wanted another attack made on the dam.
+Although the 1st Cavalry Division was due to leave the line on the 10th, Hoge and Palmer wanted another attack made on the dam.
 Hoge continued to visualize a raid; Palmer was certain that Callaway's battalion could have reached the dam on the 9th if more daylight had been available.
 Accordingly, while the remainder of the division began to move out of the Corps' zone on the morning of the 10th, the 7th Cavalry remained on line while the 2nd Battalion made a second attempt.
-Believing that the PVA did not hold the ridge in strength and perhaps had withdrawn as other delaying forces had done in other instances after a single engagement, Colonel Callaway did not change tactics.
+Believing that the PVA did not hold the ridge in strength and perhaps had withdrawn as other delaying forces had done in other instances after a single engagement, Callaway did not change tactics.
 The narrowness and steep sides of the ridge in any case allowed little room for any other formation or maneuver.
 Again his lead company, this time Company G, was pinned down by fire from the north and north-west after crossing the road at the base of the ridge.
 Still without normal artillery support and now denied air support because of mist and lowhanging clouds, Callaway was unable to quiet the fire and continue north.

-General Palmer and Colonel Harris had expected that the 7th Cavalry, regardless of the outcome of Callaway's second attack, would be relieved by Marines immediately afterward.
+Palmer and Harris had expected that the 7th Cavalry, regardless of the outcome of Callaway's second attack, would be relieved by Marines immediately afterward.
 Harris, in fact, had allowed his 3rd Battalion to start assembling for the move to the rear.
-General Hoge, however, viewed Callaway's two attempts as halfhearted and ordered a "bona fide" effort against the dam before the 7th left the line.
+Hoge, however, viewed Callaway's two attempts as halfhearted and ordered a "bona fide" effort against the dam before the 7th left the line.